 Why and how to obtain clear water?

 If the particles are very small or very light, it is preferable to pre-filter the water.
-You can do this by passing the water through a coffee filter, a piece of cloth, a tee-shirt, or other.
+You can do this by passing the water through a coffee filter, a piece of cloth, a tee-shirt, or another filter medium.

 Once your water is clear and ready to be purified, shake the container to oxygenate the water and get rid of a part of the anaerobic organisms.

 The principle of this method is simple.
-You just need to boil the water for a period of time to kill the pathogenic organisms.
-It is certainly the first thing that most people think of to get rid of contaminants present in the water.
-The problem with this method is that it has a lot of drawbacks and a few benefits for hikers.
+You just need to boil the water for a while to kill the pathogenic organisms.
+It is undoubtedly the first thing that most people think of to get rid of the contaminants present in the water.
+The problem with this method is that it has a lot of drawbacks and only a few benefits for hikers.